 CLINICAL ALLOCATION POLICY 3.
 Students completing Phase 1 at Port Macquarie are expected to remain in either Port Macquarie or Coffs Harbour for the entirety of their degree.
 4. Swaps must be organised within two weeks of allocations being announced.
 Swaps between two metropolitan sites or two rural sites are allowed.
 Swaps between a metropolitan and a rural campus will only be considered "in significant circumstances", and must be approved by the Head of the Rural Clinical School (see 'Contacts' at the end of this Guide).
 5. Allocations may be appealed within two weeks of allocations being announced, as per Clause 6 of the Guidelines.
 6. Students who complete Year 3 at a rural site will generally be allowed to return to the same site in Phase 3, however there is no guarantee that this will occur.
 7. Students who complete ILP/Honours at a rural site will have preference for that same site in Phase 3.
 RELOCATION ALLOWANCE Faculty provides a \$500 Relocation Allowance for students moving to a rural campus in Phase 2 or 3, for extended placements only.
 This Allowance covers costs of moving and relocating, such as flights or fuel, removal vans, furniture storage, or terminating a home lease, up to \$500.
 The Allowance will only be paid if legitimate receipts or invoices are provided to the clinical school to which the student is moving within two months of being relocated.
 Full details of this allowance, and how to apply, can be found by clicking here.

-ALBURY-WODONGA First edition authors: Lucy McCrum, Damian Gill Second edition authors: Jordan Vivian, Jimmy Niddrie, Brittany Hill, Lily Fitzpatrick
+First edition authors: Lucy McCrum, Damian Gill Second edition authors: Jordan Vivian, Jimmy Niddrie, Brittany Hill, Lily Fitzpatrick Third edition authors: Kyle Green, Caitlin Reid, Corinne Antonoff, Dayna Duncan

 The border towns of Albury and Wodonga boast the most vibrant communities of all the rural locations.
-With a population of 100,000 people, 3 universities, and only 3.5hrs to Melbourne, it really has everything.
-Servicing a health catchment of more than 250,000 people, our two public hospitals are full of a diverse range of general medicine, general surgical, paediatric, rehabilitation and psychiatric patients.
+With a population of 100,000 people, 3 universities, 3 hours to Melbourne, and being surrounded by wineries and snow fields, it really has everything.
+Servicing a health catchment of more than 250,000 people, our two public hospitals are full of a diverse range of general medicine, general surgery, paediatric, rehabilitation and psychiatric placements.

 One of the unique things about studying here is the experience of being 'on the border.'
 Albury and Wodonga each have their own hospital which we work between, and that's not even counting the three private hospitals we have access to!
 This means plenty of varied experiences, and learning the nuances of both the NSW and Victorian healthcare systems.

-ALBURY-WODONGA

-The Albury-Wodonga Medical Students' Society (AWMSS), is one of the best-run student organisations in UNSW.
-Not only does AWMSS have all of your academic needs covered, it also looks after your social, sporting and community ventures.
-Throughout the year, some of the events AWMSS run include:
+Albury Wodonga Medical Students' Society

+The Albury Wodonga Medical Students' Society (AWMSS) is a busy group which encompasses Academic, Social, Sporting and Community support.
+They are also your advocacy representatives to the clinical school and MedSoc via the four year-reps and executive team.

+To keep up to date with what the AWMSS team and students are doing, follow our socials and check out our past instagram stories!

+- Albury Wodonga Medical Students' Society

+- Iburywodongamedsoc

+Academics

+The academics team put on tutorials and events throughout the year, including:

+- Exam preparation tutorials

+- Mock Exams

-- Weekly student-run Journal Club
+- Journal Club

-- Weekly student-run academic tutorials

-- Student mentoring groups

-- Mixed netball competitions

-- Touch football competitions

-- Well-Being NightsWinery Walkabout

-- Secret Santa
+- General Tutes

+- Case of the week

-- BBQs galore
+- Spot diagnosis

-- Multiple community volunteer projects

-• Formal dinners

-• Mock biomed and ICE exams

-AWMSS has also set up a 'doctors4doctors' program, which links students with great local GPs who bulk bill our students to encourage them to take care of their own health, and giving easy access when they do need support.
-Albury is also very passionate about visiting local schools with our Teddy Bear Hospital.
-These are a great way to get to know the local community, as we attend many of the local schools and local fairs!

-Lastly, the admin ladies are amazing and are the Mother Hens everybody needs!
+- ECG of the week

+- Year 3/5 Mentoring

+Wellbeing & Community

+The wellbeing and community team put on events and initiatives to support you as you move to Albury and integrate into the community, and throughout your years of study.
+This includes the 'Doctors for Doctors' program, Teddy Bear Hospital. and events including 'Paint and Sip' and the knitting club.